Arabic Womens' Writing

 Elegy and the ‘Poetess-Persona’

-This unit will discuss the emergence of the woman poet as mourner in pre-literate pre-Islamic Arabic verbal culture and question its premises and assumptions through interpretations of selective elegies by poets such as al-Khansa’ and Layla al-Akhyaliyya.
+This unit will discuss the emergence of the woman poet as mourner in pre-literate pre-Islamic Arabic verbal culture and question its premises and assumptions through interpretations of selective elegies by poets such as al-Khansa’.
 The mournful stance of the female poet will be assayed against the nostalgia and machismo that characterise much of the male-authored poetic canon.

-In this unit we will consider the ways in which women’s verse—and particularly amorous and satirical verse—occurs in a kind of dialogue with men’s, both insofar as their poems are composed in a call-and-response mode and also as women’s poetic voices are embedded in prose narratives which are often folkloric in nature.
-Verses attributed to Fadl al-Sha‘ira, ‘Ulayya Bint al-Mahdi, Nazhun, and various heroines of the so-called ‘Udhri love stories will be studied in this regard.
+In this unit we will consider the ways in which women’s voices—are embedded in prose narratives which are often folkloric in nature.
+Texts attributed to 'A'isha Bint Abi Bakr, ‘Ulayya Bint al-Mahdi, Nazhun may be included in this unit.

 Textual Formulations of the Early Modern Women’s Movement

-In this section of the module, students will read pioneering texts from the late 19th and early 20th centuries, exploring women’s forays into poetry and learning about prose forms characteristic of this period, such as the narrative essay.
-The unit will feature writers such as ‘A’isha Taymur, Malak Hifni Nasif, and Mayy Ziyada and will concentrate on articulations of women’s rights and conceptualisations of women’s authority.
+In this section of the module, students will read pioneering texts from the late 19th and early 20th centuries.
+The unit will feature writers such as Malak Hifni Nasif and Mayy Ziyada and will concentrate on articulations of women’s rights and conceptualisations of women’s authority.

 Feminism and Free Verse

-This part of the module will focus on women poets who emerged in the mid-20th century, such as Fadwa Tuqan, Salma Jayyusi and Nazik al-Mala’ika and explore their poetic, contributions to what is known as the free verse movement, and their theoretical and critical formulations of woman’s poetic voice.
+This part of the module will focus on women poets who emerged in the mid-20th century, such as Fadwa Tuqan and Nazik al-Mala’ika and explore their poetic, contributions to what is known as the free verse movement, and their theoretical and critical formulations of woman’s poetic voice.

 Women Writers and Narrative Voice

-Under this theme students will engage with fictional and autobiographical genres with respect to their narrative structures and especially their construction of the voices of their narrators.
-Featured writers may include Suhayr al-Qalamawi, Latifa Zayyat, Radwa Ashur, Hanan al-Shaykh, and Latifa Baqa.
+Under this theme students will engage with fictional genres with respect to their narrative structures and especially their construction of the voices of their narrators.
+Featured writers may include Latifa Zayyat and Hanan al-Shaykh.

 Method of assessment